markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 ![terminal window](./assets/step1/100-terminal.png)

 In this window, type the command `pwd` and press Enter.
 The terminal will then display something like `/c/Users/Username/Desktop`.
 The command `pwd` stands for Print Working Directory and lets us know which folder (or directory) the terminal is currently in.
 For Windows users, that probably seems pretty obvious.
 We already right-clicked the desktop to "Git Bash Here!"
-Mac users, on the other hand, usually start in their `user` folder by default and would need to manually move into their `Desktop` folder, if that's where they want to work.
+Mac users, on the other hand: we usually start in the `user` folder by default and would need to manually move into our `Desktop` folder, if that's where we want to work.
 We'll talk more about that in a minute.

 First, let's create a new folder for our Run Buddy project to reside in.
 Type the following commands in your terminal, pressing Enter after each one: